nordic-institute/X-Road/doc/OperationalMonitoring/Testing/test-opmon_x-road_operational_monitoring_testing_plan_Y-1104-2.md

 The health metrics of the operational monitoring daemon will appear on the `MBeans` tab, in the `metrics` subtree.

 The items appearing under this subtree can be observed as the automated integration tests are run.
-Please refer to [[PR-OPMONJMX]](#PR-OPMONJMX) for the exact set of items required for each mediated request.
+Please refer to \[[PR-OPMONJMX](#PR-OPMONJMX)\] for the exact set of items required for each mediated request.
 Note that a separate `jconsole` session should be opened for the producer and the consumer security servers, to gain access to all the metrics made available.

 **NOTE** Because the health metrics related to mediated services are reset upon each restart of the operational monitoring daemon, the necessary configuration of the system should be carried out before running each automated test case.
 Please refer to `src/systemtest/op-monitoring/integration/run_tests.py` (`LOCAL_INI_PARAMETERS` and each test case in `OperationalMonitoringIntegrationTest`) for information about the necessary configuration.

 ## 8 Manual Integration Testing in Detail

 This chapter contains the descriptions of manual test cases of the operational monitoring system.
 Manual test cases cover only the functionality that is not covered by automated integration tests.
-Manual integration tests are carried out on a pre-configured testing system with the required X-Road components installed and configured, as described in [[TEST-OPMONSTRAT]](#TEST-OPMONSTRAT).
+Manual integration tests are carried out on a pre-configured testing system with the required X-Road components installed and configured, as described in \[[TEST-OPMONSTRAT](#TEST-OPMONSTRAT)\].

 ### 8.1 Test Helpers
 The test steps described here are to be executed when refered to in test cases.